gregrgay/edx-documentation/en_us/shared/building_and_running_chapters/building_course/export_import_course.rst

 If your course uses legacy layout structures, you may not be able to edit the course in Studio, although it will probably appear correctly on Edge.
-To make sure that your course is completely editable, ensure that all of your material is embedded in a unit.
+To make sure that your course is completely editable, ensure that all components are embedded in a unit.

 The import process has five stages.
 During the first two stages, you must stay on the Course Import page.
 You can leave this page after the Unpacking stage